leighseverson/countyweather/README.md

 Error and warning messages you may get
 --------------------------------------

-### Not able to pull data from a monitor
+### Not able to pull data from a weather station

-The following error message will come up after running functions pulling daily data if there isn't available data (for your specified date range, coverage, and weather variables) for a particular monitor or monitors:
+The following error message will come up after running functions pulling daily data if there isn't available data (for your specified date range, coverage, and weather variables) for a particular weather station or stations:

 ``` r
 In rnoaa::meteo_pull_monitors(monitors = stations, keep_flags = FALSE,  :